evandrosouza-developer/Tester-ps2-msx/README.md

 1) Install dfu-util.
 This example is for Debian derivated Linux (Debian, Ubuntu, Mint, etc):
 `sudo apt install dfu-util`

+2) Make the .bin file, as dfu-util is not compatible with .elf:
+`arm-none-eabi-objcopy -Obinary tester-ps2-msxF4.elf tester-ps2-msxF4.bin`

-2) Make sure the chip is at least 25°C (you may let it working for a while and help with the heat of your finger), because it uses internal oscillator to clock USB, factory trimmed to 25°C;
+3) Make sure the chip is at least 25°C (you may let it working for a while and help with the heat of your finger), because it uses internal oscillator to clock USB, factory trimmed to 25°C;

-3) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;
+4) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;

-4) Then release BOOT0 AFTER 0.5 second you released NRST;
+5) Then release BOOT0 AFTER 0.5 second you released NRST;

-5) Now you can see a new USB device in your linux enviroment: 0483:df11.
+6) Now you can see a new USB device in your linux enviroment: 0483:df11.
 Run the command to flash the code itself:
 `dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D tester-ps2-msxF4.bin`

-6) Unplug the USB cable and power on the device to run the code.
+7) Unplug the USB cable and power on the device to run the code.

 On windows you can download STM32CubeProg on ST site, replacing step 1.
 You have to adjust step 6 to this tool.
 Please follow ST instructions.